icflorescu/icflorescu/README.md

 - **Firebase** (mostly firebase-auth)
 - SQL in general; I have experience in designing enterprise DB architectures while working for multinational companies in the past
 - I have a few CSS tricks up my sleeve, a good understanding of the DOM, I'm fluent with CSS-in-JS, SASS/CSS-Modules, Emotion and I'm even good-enough at creating website/application designs *from scratch*; here are some examples:
-  - The docs websites for [Mantine DataTable](https://icflorescu.github.io/mantine-datatable/) and [tRPC-SvelteKit](https://icflorescu.github.io/trpc-sveltekit/)
+  - The docs websites for [Mantine DataTable](https://icflorescu.github.io/mantine-datatable/), [Mantine ContextMenu](https://icflorescu.github.io/mantine-contextmenu/), and [tRPC-SvelteKit](https://icflorescu.github.io/trpc-sveltekit/)
   - [swapp.ro](https://swapp.ro)
   - [boutiquetravel.ro](https://boutiquetravel.ro/)
   - [interiordelight™️](https://interiordelight.github.io/)